Article

 When the tray is in use, the armrest adjustment will set the angle of the tray.
 (Note: Flat edge of armrests should be forward.)

 Forearm prompts adjust fully to facilitate trunk and head control while sitting.
 (Figure 21) Forearm prompts come in left and right pairs.
-The support bar is inserted into the large slots at either side of the seat, using the same white button and the same slot as for the armrests.
+The support bar is inserted into the large slots at either side of the seat, using the same white button and slot as for the armrests.

 forearmprompts

 Forearm prompts are very versatile and adjustable.
 They can be used for both arms or for one arm at a time.
-The forearm prompts are attached to the support bar using a clamp and post system and can be mounted on the inside or outside of the bar, at the desired forward–back distance from the client.
+The prompts are attached to the support bar using a clamp and post system and can be mounted on the inside or outside of the bar, at the desired fore-aft distance from the client.

 Insert the post into the clamp to the desired height.
 The forearm prompts can be mounted to the post in several positions to achieve the best position for the user.
 Forearm prompts are identical to arm prompts used on the Rifton Pacer.
-Adjust the forearm prompts to the best position for user’s comfort and function.
+Adjust the forearm prompts to the best position for comfort and function.

 Pelvis and Lower Extremity Accessories

 Pelvic harness is an alternative to the more typical seatbelt.
 It gives a very stable base for developing sitting postural control.
-The pelvic harness firmly positions the user?s pelvis by securing hips and upper thighs, without placing pressure on the abdomen.
+The pelvic harness firmly positions the user’s pelvis by securing hips and upper thighs, without placing pressure on the abdomen.

 pelvicharness1 pelvicharness2

-Seatbelt comes automatically with every chair.
+Seatbelt comes with every chair.
 ALWAYS use a seatbelt or pelvic harness.
-Absence of a seatbelt or pelvic harness may result in falls and may pose a strangulation hazard to user when a chest strap, butterfly harness or tray is in use.
-Seatbelt can be clipped into either set of small slots at sides of chair.
-Seatbelt is inserted and removed by using a pen or key to depress the small white button just below the clip slot.
+Absence of either may result in falls and may pose a strangulation hazard when a chest strap, butterfly harness, or tray is in use.
+The seatbelt can be clipped into either set of small slots at the sides of the chair and is inserted/removed by depressing the small white button just below the clip slot.

 Adduction: Hip Guides / Thigh Belt / Adductors